Summary

 Career Highlights

-Lead Technologist for and driving the technical design, implementation, core code design, security, and integrity of CounterStorm, an Internet worm and attack detection and response appliance.
-Additionally performed tactical management of a distributed team of developers.
+Lead Technologist for and driving the technical design, implementation, core code design, security, and integrity of CounterStorm, a network intrusion and attack detection and response appliance, including SELinux, STIG, and IPv6 implementation.
+Performed tactical management of a distributed team of developers.
+Further responsible for RShield-ICAP integration, Nagios monitoring of RShield installations, RShield log analysis and mail load synthesis.

 Chief Architect